 Viral load represents how quickly HIV is replicating.
 When people are first infected, the viral load increases rapidly.
-Then, after about 3 to 6 months, even without treatment, it drops to a lower level, which remains constant, called the set point.
+Then, after about 6 months, even without treatment, it drops to a lower level, which remains constant, called the set point.
 This level varies widely from person to person—from as little as a few hundred to over a million copies per microliter of blood.

 Viral load also indicates

 How fast the CD4 count is likely to decrease

 How fast symptoms are likely to appear